-Estimating the Number of Trials Required for a Certain Number of Successes alpha The maximum acceptable probability that k events or fewer will be observed.
+Estimating the Number of Trials Required for a Certain Number of Successes k The number of success observed.

 This function estimates the minimum number of trials required to ensure that more than k events is observed with a level of risk alpha that k or fewer events occur.